Optimization using MATLAB

 \begin{equation} \nabla^2 f(x) = \begin{bmatrix} 4c(x_2 + 3x_1^2) + 2 & 4cx_1\\ 4cx_1 & 2c \end{bmatrix} \end{equation} $$

-Gradient and Hessian of the constraint are: $$ \begin{equation} \begin{aligned} f_1(x) &= x_1^2 + (x_2 - a)^2 - 2\\ \nabla f_1(x) &= \begin{bmatrix} 2x_1\\ 2(x_2 - a) \end{bmatrix}\\ \nabla^2 f_1(x) &= \begin{bmatrix} 2 & 0\\ 0 & 2 \end{bmatrix} \end{aligned} \end{equation} $$ One can verify from Hessians that the problem is convex in the feasibility region.
-We will solve the above problem with fmincon and YALMIP only.
-CVX can handle problems which are convex on entire domain.
+Gradient and Hessian of the constraint are: $$ \begin{equation} \begin{aligned} f_1(x) &= x_1^2 + (x_2 - a)^2 - 2\\ \nabla f_1(x) &= \begin{bmatrix} 2x_1\\ 2(x_2 - a) \end{bmatrix}\\ \nabla^2 f_1(x) &= \begin{bmatrix} 2 & 0\\ 0 & 2 \end{bmatrix} \end{aligned} \end{equation} $$ One can verify from the Hessians that the problem is convex within the feasibility region.
+We will solve the above problem using fmincon and YALMIP only, as CVX is suitable for problems that are convex across their entire domain.

 Solving the above example with YALMIP